 On average, we in Britain eat about 9g of salt a day.
-That doesn’t sound like much – it’s about 1 ½ teaspoons – but it’s still more than we need.
-We should be eating about 6g a day – that’s about a teaspoonful.
+That doesn’t sound like much; it’s about 1½ teaspoons.
+But this amount is still more than we need.
+We should be eating about 6g a day which equals about a teaspoonful.

 But to make things more complicated still, about ¾ of the salt we eat comes not from the salt we add to our food but the salt already in ready-prepared food, including cornflakes and many cakes!

 Some foods are more likely than others to be high in salt.
 They include: